openvinotoolkit/openvino/docs/get_started/get_started_macos.md

 - **REQUIRED:** `model_name.xml`
 - **REQUIRED:** `model_name.bin`

+The conversion may also create a `model_name.mapping` file, but it is not needed for running inference.

 This guide uses the public SqueezeNet 1.1 Caffe\* model to run the Image Classification Sample.
 See the example to download a model in the <a href="#download-models">Download Models</a> section to learn how to download this model.

 The `squeezenet1.1` model is downloaded in the Caffe* format.
 You must use the Model Optimizer to convert the model to the IR.